 Words are an important part of an artist’s expression in visual verbal journaling.
 The mixed media sketch pad supports both wet and dry mediums and techniques.
 Students may even develop an interest in creating an ongoing journal full of artistic ideas and inspiration.

 View Free Lesson Plan Teachable Webinar

 Students may have difficulty stepping outside their comfort zone.
 But once they have seen examples of visual verbal journals and spent time considering their perspective and vision, they should be ready to start.
 Here are some tips to give them as they begin the project:

 - Don’t be afraid to experiment with different mediums to explore things like color, texture, and patterns.

 - Consider layering words, sketches, and images to create a more complex image and feeling.

 - Change up the writing.
 Choose to include different fonts, sizes, colors, and even languages.

-Creating a visual verbal journal can be as simple as including sketches and descriptions.
-The look, feel, and experience of the journal is completely up to the individual.
-If you’re looking for more ideas for ways to challenge your students with the use of sketchbooks or journals, check out these other lesson plans:
+Creating a visual verbal journal can be as simple as sketches and descriptions.
+The journal’s look, feel, and experience are completely up to the individual.
+If you’re looking for more art projects and ideas to challenge your students, check out our other lesson plans!